THERE IS NO TIME TO WASTE, ACT TODAY

 Registered voters in PA can register online for new MAIL-IN-BALLOTS ahead of the State’s Primary Election on June 2nd.

-Registered voters in PA can Apply By Mail for the EARLY VOTING APPLICATION by following these two steps below:
+Registered voters in PA can Apply By Mail for the MAIL-IN-VOTING APPLICATION by following these two steps below:

 First: Complete a paper mail-in ballot application by printing the MAIL-IN-BALLOT-APPLICATION.